Our top sights, highlights and exclusive tips

 North Terrace Adelaide

 Enter the Palm House in the Adelaide Botanic Garden and step inside a Victorian-era building full of tropical flora.
 Among 50 hectares of landscaped garden, an array of lively plants awaken your senses.
-Join a tour and take a walk to the First Creek Wetland and Amazon Waterlily Pavilion.
+Join a private tour and take a walk to the First Creek Wetland and Amazon Waterlily Pavilion.

-The museum houses the world’s largest Aboriginal artefacts.
+This museum houses the world’s largest Aboriginal artefacts.
 The goal of this expressive venue is to engage you with Australia’s nature and culture heritage.
 For more than 150 years, the museum has been wowing and moving visitors with national and international exhibitions that engage and provoke.
 Check out the wildlife photography, which features truly moving works of art captured from around the world.

 A public square with wetlands and a mosaic garden, while away a couple of hours at Victoria Square, a place with an illuminated fountain and lovely picnic spots.
 People watch at the end of a sunny day in a charming central spot full of local charm, and in the evening, illuminating lights.